IIIF/training/dhsi/day-one/introductions.md

+# Class Introductions

 - Name
 - Institution
-- Role
+- Professional Role
 - Why you are in the class?
-- IIIF experience?
+- Do you have any IIIF experience?
-- Something interesting about you.
+- What's something interesting about you?